HSOFEUP/431homework/431-2017_assignment-2.md

 Question 3
 ==========

 A study of 100 subjects unfortunately contained 5 people with missing data.
 This was coded as `99` in the data set.
-Assume that the true value for the mean is 45, and for the standard deviation is 5.6, with a minimum of 16 and maximum of 65, based on treatihg these `99` values as if they were `NA`s.
+Assume that the true value for the mean is 45, and for the standard deviation is 5.6, with a minimum of 16 and maximum of 65, based on treating these `99` values as if they were `NA`s.
 If the statistician instead went ahead and analyzed the data as if the `99`s were real, would it make the following parameter estimates *larger*, *smaller* or *stay the same*?

 1. The mode, or most commonly observed value
 2. The median